maximus-victor/FAU-introduction-to-computer-science-website/README.md

 </div>

 ## Abstract
-This is the repository for the [Introduction to Computer Science webpage](introcs.maximilian-harl.de).
+This is the repository for [prototype](introcs.maximilian-harl.de) of the [Introduction to Computer Science website](introcs.is.rw.fau.de).
 I built this to support the course Introduction to Computer Science at the chair of [Digital Industrial Service Systems](https://www.is.rw.fau.de/) at [FAU](https://www.fau.de/) to move to a more sustainable online format.
 This was in parts motivated through the COVID-19 crisis but mostly throught the strategy of the course.
 The exercises that I created for the course w/ solutions can be found [here](https://github.com/EinGartenzwerg/CS_Basics) (only if I already granted you access).
 The official exercises (most of them with tests) can be found [here](https://github.com/fau-is/IntroCS).

 ## Structure of this repository